 Where is the Oregon National Historic Trail?

-The Oregon National Historic Trail passes through the following seven states: Missouri, Kansas, Nebraska, Wyoming, Idaho, Oregon, and Washington.
+The Trail passes through the following seven states: Missouri, Kansas, Nebraska, Wyoming, Idaho, Oregon, and Washington.
 The trail begins at its eastern end in Wayne City, Missouri, but emigrants also departed from St. Joseph, Missouri, and Omaha, Nebraska.
 The route ends in Oregon City, Oregon.
 The official trail is about 2,250 miles which encompasses all of the alternate routes.
 We often say the trail is 2,000 miles from east to west, not including the various alternate routes.

-Where can I obtain a map and brochure for the Oregon National Historic Trail?
+Where can I obtain a map and brochure for the Trail?

 Trail brochures may be obtained from a number of locations.
 Many museums and visitor centers along the trail distribute our free brochures.
-The Places to Go page provides a sample of some of the sites along the trail that may carry our publications.
-See our Trail Brochures page to download brochures directly or email us to request one.
+Places to Go provides a sample of some of the sites along the trail that may carry our publications.
+Trail Brochures can be downloaded directly or email us to request one.

-How do I visit or follow the Oregon National Historic Trail?
+How do I visit or follow the Trail?

-The Oregon National Historic Trail is not a clearly marked nor continuous hiking trail.
+The Trail is not a clearly marked nor continuous hiking trail.
 Instead it is a corridor that passes through different states and land ownership.
 Visitors can follow segments of the original trail on public lands and approximate other sections by following the trail's Auto Tour Routes.
 However, many parts of the original trail are privately owned, have been lost to development, are under plow, or cross military or American Indian tribal reserves.
 Unless clearly marked, there is no public trail access across private property and reserves.
 Before entering those lands, you must locate the owners and ask their permission.
 To view an interactive map of the official trail visit Places to Go.

 Where can I get my Passport stamped?